zutherb/AppStash/README.md

   otherwise Vagrant is not able to create the virtual machines.
 - [Ansible](http://www.ansible.com/) (download, documentation)

-####Run the Cluster
+###Boot up the cluster

 You only have to execute the following command if you want to run a development cluster:

 ```bash
 git clone git@github.com:zutherb/AppStash.git appstash